Helpline 1800 18 7263

 This isn’t helpful – “Okay then – the black dress makes you slimmer.”

 But this is helpful – “I think you look good in all your clothes – I’ll let you decide.
 But remember we leave in half-an-hour, so be ready to go.”

 Gentle introduction of new routines, new people, new activities and surroundings count as stimulation.
 Make it slow and gradual - too much too soon may seem disturbing.

 Timing the introduction of something new is important.
 Where possible, start when the person shows any interest in an activity.
 Be encouraging.
 Begin with everyday things that can be done with familiar people – for example, ask them to come shopping to help carry bags, or to join in a simple game like table-tennis or frisbee.
 They may not seem to enjoy it at first - this often comes later, when they feel more comfortable.

 Remember the balance – too much stimulation can be stressful and trigger symptoms, but with too little stimulation, the person may not function as well.
-Encourage them to work out what makes their symptoms worse – for example, late nights or noisy shopping centres – so you can find ways of dealing with them.
+Encourage them to work out what makes their symptoms worse – for example, late nights or noisy shopping centres – so you can both find ways of managing them.

 Think how rarely people with a mental illness are praised – and how much we all appreciate praise.
 Remind the person that joining in any activity, however small, is a step forward.
 Genuine praise and warmth are helpful.

 Some mental illnesses affect how well the brain takes in and interprets information.